tectonic-typesetting/tectonic-ci-support/cross-images/README.md

 update `03_alpine_populate.sh` to add a new key fingerprint so that the Alpine install will accept the necessary support packages.

+You also need to add the target to `.azure-pipelines/variables.yml` to integrate the new architecture into the CI/CD pipeline.

 You will also need to add a new entry to the `Cross.toml` file in the toplevel [tectonic] source directory, adding a record identifying the Docker build container to be used for the new target.